jul0105/last-byte.github.io/_posts/2020-05-09-offops-in-ad-1.md

 - [x]  Timestamp
 - [x]  NTLM hash

-There are many ways to spawn a process as a new user, the quickiest and most common is to use Mimikatz once again.
+There are many ways to spawn a process as a new user, the quickest and most common is to use Mimikatz once again.
 Here's the syntax:

 ```
 mimikatz # sekurlsa::pth /user:<username> /domain:<domain> /ntlm:<hash> /run:<executable>